-- The awarded projects within LOT 2 should span a duration ranging from 3 months to 6 months. - In terms of financial support, a maximum grant of up to 6000 Euros is made available per project. - RYCO foresees that approximately 9 projects will be awarded within LOT 2. - At least 10 young people should be involved in implementation of an individual project supported within this LOT.
+- The awarded projects within LOT 2 should span a duration ranging from 3 months to 6 months. - In terms of financial support, a maximum grant of up to 6000 Euros is made available per project. - At least 10 young people should be involved in the implementation of an individual projectsupported within this LOT.